Depart home and arrive in Nassau, the Bahamas

 During your tour you’ll also stop at the historic 1789 Buena Vista Estate, home of the John Watlings Distillery where you will enjoy a self-guided tour and rum tasting.
 Upon departing the distillery you’ll visit Ardastra Gardens, a lush tropical setting where you’ll be introduced to some local denizens such as monkeys, flamingos, snakes, lorikeets, flamingoes, and other native species.
 Afterward, you'll embark the Ocean Explorer and enjoy cruising to Florida.

 Enjoy the weather as you cruise north

 Relax with a day at sea: refresh, renew, and relish in your ship’s deluxe amenities.
-Perhaps you’ll join a morning workout class, or lounge on the sun deck.
+Perhaps you’ll join a morning workout class.
 You could get a facial at the spa, meet friends in the lounge for a game of bridge, attend a lecture on the history of the Bahamas, or simply soak in the hot tub with the cocktail of the day — the choice is yours!

 Tour Amelia Island on a river cruise